ElectroCubic/Multi-Agent-Pathfinding-Sim/README.md

 - sim.py

 ## How To Run:
-Navigate to the root folder of the project and open the terminal:
+Navigate to the root folder of the project and open the terminal:<br>
 For Serial Version:
 ```
 python serial_version/main.py